avengers-p7/Avengers_P7_Documents/VCS/Design/Commithook Recommendation.md

 ***

 ## Conclusion

-Pre-commit Git hooks can be used to automate tasks and ensure that code meets a certain level of quality and consistency.
-By using pre-commit hooks, developers can catch potential issues before they are committed to the repository, saving time and improving productivity.
+Pre-commit hooks offer a proactive approach to code quality by allowing developers to catch and address issues before they become part of the version control history.
+While other hooks serve specific purposes during or after the commit process, pre-commit hooks focus on preventive measures, making them a valuable tool for maintaining a clean and consistent codebase.

 ***